 Albert Hunt Trust

-The Trustees have donated £4,000 to our 2020 project The FullCrumb kitchen, helping us use surplus food to help groups and individuals learn to use food to its full potential, expand our employability programme, and provide meals for our hard working volunteers.
+The Trustees have donated £4,000 to our 2020 project The FullCrumb Kitchen, enabling us to help groups and individuals learn to use food to its full potential, expand our employability programme, and provide meals for our hard working volunteers.

-Asda has funded a mezzanine floor for office space, major chiller and freezer capacity and racking so that we can fulfil our ambition of doubling the number of projects we support by 2021.
-To learn more click here
+Asda has been very generous to our charity.
+The supermarket chain funded a mezzanine floor to expand our office space as well major chiller, freezer and racking capacity.
+This was vital so that we can fulfil our ambition of doubling the number of projects we support by 2021.
+More recently Asda has been massively supportive during the Covid-19 pandemic, enabling us to sustain provision during the most difficult period in our charity’s history.

 Evan Cornish Foundation

 ECF has partnered with us for a number of years to help us grow in line with the rising need of communities across Yorkshire.
-Currently the trustees support us with rolling apprenticeships to increase our human capacity and the chances of people in need of employment.
+Currently the Trustees support us with rolling apprenticeships to increase our human capacity and the prospects of people in need of employment.
 See here

-The Foundation made a donation for hardwearing cool boxes to enable us to support more vital organisations with food collections.
-This will be a huge support as we continue to grow the amount of CFM’s we support.
+The Foundation kindly made a donation for hardwearing cool boxes to enable us to support more vital organisations with food collections.
+This will be a huge support as we continue to grow the amount of Community Food Members we support.

 George A Moore Foundation

-The Board kindly donated to increase our chilled capacity so that we could accept more surplus food on behalf of charities.
+The Board kindly donated to increase our chiller capacity so that we could accept more surplus food on behalf of charities and community groups.
 See here

 Harry Bottom Trust